 Corey Hoffman: I swapped out the Buckstop front lift coils for a King Coilover system.
 The dual-rate coilover provides a real smooth ride and also provides more articulation up front.
 I also installed Hellwig Big Wig sway bars front and rear and Hellwig Big Wig air bags in the rear.

-TCA: We love your Buckstop front winch bumper.
-Which model did you get?
+We love your Buckstop front winch bumper.
+Which model is it?

 Corey Hoffman: We have the Buckstop Boss model with winch and added PIAA lights and a 18,000-pound Superwinch.

 Do you have any regrets in any of your truck and camper choices?
 Anything you wished that you had done differently?

 Corey Hoffman: The biggest challenge with our set up is the height.
 We come in at 12-feet, 6-inches to the top of the AC unit.
 We will most likely remove the A/C and TV antenna, which will bring us under 12 feet.
 When we are navigating small towns south of the border, I sometimes wish I had a pop-up camper.
 However, 90 percent of the time our Northern Lite is the right call for our lifestyle and travels.

 What is the longest amount of time you spent in your camper?